Launch facilities for R-36 missiles

 The entrance into the underground launch control bunker of a silo facility at Site 192, which housed R-36-O "orbital" missiles, can be seen on the right.
 Copyright © 2001 Anatoly Zak

 A look down into the launch control bunker of the missile silo.
 Copyright © 2001 by Anatoly Zak.

 The remnants of a silo for the R-36-O missile located at Site 192.
 The facility was liquidated in the second half of the 1980s.
 Copyright © 2001 Anatoly Zak.

 Barbwire fence still surrounds remnants of the command post near the ICBM silo.
 Copyright © 2001 Anatoly Zak.

 A monument, showing the rocket circling the globe, marks the boundary of the ICBM support area at Site 71 on the "western flank" of Baikonur Cosmodrome.
 The propellant storage is on the background.
 Copyright © 2000 Anatoly Zak

 The general view of the processing area at Site 42.
 The processing complex for the Zenit rocket is on the foreground (left) and an older assembly building for the R-16 an R-36 ICBMs is on the background (right).
 Copyright © 2000 Anatoly Zak

-The assembly building at Site 42, also known as Facility (Object) 374 or Structure (Soruzhenie) 1 in Area 42.
+The assembly building at Site 42, also known as Facility (Object) 374 or Structure (Soruzhenie) 1.

-The reusable launch container for ICBM would be delivered to the Site 42 for refurbishment and processing for the new launches.
-MR-UR-100, R-36M and R-36M2 missiles would be launched from such containers.
+Reusable launch containers were delivered to Site 42 for refurbishment before new launches.
+MR-UR-100, R-36M and R-36M2 missiles were launched from such containers.